slipstream/SlipStreamUI/feedback-ui-cal.md

 with the SixSq logo... good idea.
 However, for the Login page which has an animated banner, I don't think a mandatory icon is required, as per the SixSq website.

+> Cal: I've updated the capitalization for email.

 Welcome Page
 ------------